Blank (2019 film)

 Blank is a 2019 Indian Hindi-language action thriller film written and directed by Behzad Khambata.
-The film stars Sunny Deol, Karan Kapadia, Karanvir Sharma and Ishita Dutta.
+The film stars Sunny Deol, Karan Kapadia, Ishita Dutta and Karanvir Sharma.
 It was jointly produced by Shrikant Bhasi, Nishant Pitti, & Pictures, Tony D'Souza, and Vishal Rana.
 The film follows a terrorist who plans to bomb Mumbai along with his compatriots.
 After meeting with an accident, he loses memory of his mission, but an investigating officer refuses to take his word for it, and plans to kill him in an encounter.

-Blank was Khambata's directorial debut, and was also Kapadia's acting debut.
+Blank was Khambata's directorial debut, and was also Karan Kapadia's acting debut.

+Sunny Deol did this film only to support Karan Kapadia, who is the son of the late Simple Kapadia, his close friend and costume designer.
+Similarly, Akshay Kumar, who is Simple Kapadia's brother-in-law, provided support to Karan Kapadia by featuring in a cameo appearance for a film’s song.

 The principal photography for the film began in September 2018.
 The soundtrack was composed by Raghav Sachar, Arko Pravo Mukherjee, and Sonal Pradhaan, with lyrics written by Arko Pravo Mukherjee, Adeip Singh, Kumaar and Sonal Pradhaan, and released under the banner Zee Music Company.
 The film was theatrically released in India on 3 May 2019.
 Blank received mostly mixed to negative reviews from critics, and has grossed over ₹12.15 crore in worldwide.